turbolent/w2c2/README.md

 - Written in C89 and generates C89
 - Support for older operating systems and architectures
 - Support for big-endian systems
-- Streaming compilation, low memory usage
+- Streaming/single-pass compilation, low memory usage
 - Parallel compilation into multiple files
 - WASI implementation which is able to run `clang.wasm`